 Research into both these approaches has increased exponentially in recent years.
 The American Mindfulness Research Association covers up-to-date movements in the field.

-You can access the free guided meditations that I recorded for the Oxford Mindfulness Centre on YouTube here.
+You can access the free guided meditations that I recorded for the Oxford Mindfulness Centre on YouTube by registering with Oxford Mindfulness here.
 Please remember that they were recorded to support home practice for the Mindfulness for Life course and were to be used with the support of a teacher.
 Please take care of yourself and only use these recordings when it feels safe to do so.

 What graduates are saying…